Fater-ai/.github/profile/README.md

 # [Fater.ai](https://fater.ai)

-We build AEC design software for the AI era.
+The AEC design software for the AI era.